Decays of Higgs Bosons in the Standard Model and Beyond: Supersymmetric Contributions to the , , and Form Factors

 \section{Supersymmetric Contributions to the $Hgg$, $H\gamma\gamma$, and $HZ\gamma$ Form Factors}

-In this appendix, we present the contributions to the loop-induced $Hgg$, $H\gamma\gamma$, and $HZ\gamma$ form factors from the triangle diagrams in which charginos, charged and/or coloured sfermions, and/or charged Higgs bosons are running.
+In this appendix, we present the contributions to the loop-induced $Hgg$, $H\gamma\gamma$, and $HZ\gamma$ form factors from the triangle diagrams in which charginos, charged and/or colored sfermions, and/or charged Higgs bosons are running.

 In the minimal supersymmetric extension of the SM (MSSM), the form factors of $\Delta S^{g,\gamma}$ and $\Delta P^{g,\gamma}$ denoting new MSSM contributions to the $Hgg, H\gamma\gamma$ vertices are given by: